raphaelameaume/lemonade-component/README.md

-# lemonade-component
+# lemonade-component 🏷

-`lemonade-component` is a minimal component library.
-Its only purpose is to look for registered DOM components and execute a function when found.
+(alpha) `lemonade-component` is a minimal component library inspired by [modularjs](https://github.com/modularorg/modularjs/).
+Its only purpose is to look for registered DOM components and execute a function when it finds one.
+It supports dynamic imports and can watch for DOM changes.
 It is not a v-dom library.
-It supports dynamic imports and can watch for DOM changes.

 ## Installation